 - Court Ordered- Counselor is subpoenaed to testify or disclose records by the court.

 The goal of counseling is to help you work through any personal concerns that may occur during the course of your college life.
 Speaking with our licensed Counselor is a good way to get help and support if you’re dealing with a stressful situation, especially if it’s something that you might not feel comfortable talking through with friends or family.
 It can also be a good resource if you’re worried about a friend and want advice from an experienced professional about how you can best be helpful.
 If you are experiencing any of the following concerns, then please make an appointment.
 Please note this list is not all-inclusive.

 - Stop by St. Joseph’s – Room 101

 - Call (814) 886-6515 or (814) 886-6336

 - Email firstname.lastname@example.org or email@example.com

 What would an appointment be like?

-Students sit down with the Counselor to survey the situation and decide together where the problem lies and what is needed.
-The Counselor will listen and prompt you to clarify your own thinking, rather than deciding for you or giving advice.
-The Counselor will make suggestions and recommendations about what course of therapy might be most helpful.
+Students sit down with a counselor to survey the situation and decide together where the problem lies and what is needed.
+The counselor will listen and prompt you to clarify your own thinking, rather than deciding for you or giving advice.
+The counselor will make suggestions and recommendations about what course of therapy might be most helpful.

 How often are appointments?
 How long do they last?